 Noroviruses may be foodborne, but are also transmitted directly from person-to-person.
 In addition, transmission may result from contact with contaminated environmental surfaces, on which the virus can persist for a prolonged period.
 The infectious dose is < 10 viral particles, while patients shed the virus in very high concentrations and may continue to shed for relatively prolonged periods.
 Shedding, perhaps at lower levels is also prolonged.
 Furthermore, fecal shedding is reported to be frequent in asymptomatic individuals during outbreaks, having been found in 26% of clinically unaffected HCW and 33% of unaffected patients.2

-The optimal approach is early recognition and immediately dealing with the affected units as if they were cruise ships, extending this approach to the entire healthcare facility; do so sooner rather than later.
-I can also confirm that these outbreaks are enormously costly to institutions, particularly due to the need to close units to further admissions and because the high frequency of involvement of healthcare workers.
+The prolonged duration of the Johns Hopkins outbreak is not unusual.
+I can vouch from personal experience at one institution with which I am affiliated that it can be very frustrating to have implemented aggressive control measures, such as those in the accompanying BOX, and to have the outbreak continue, nonetheless.
+The optimal approach is early recognition and to immediately dealing with the affected units as if they were cruise ships, extending this approach to the entire healthcare facility and to do so sooner rather than later.
+I can also confirm that these outbreaks are enormously costly to institutions especially because of the need to close units to further admissions and because the high frequency of involvement of healthcare workers.